 - 134. If you were Grade 5 you would come out the toilet block at bed time and you'd have to stand in a row while everyone else went to bed.
 The night-watchman would come and tell you to go and get a bucket and you got a tin bucket filled it with cold water and got a scrubbing brush.
 You would then start scrubbing the corridor on your hands and knees as a punishment.
-That could take an hour or so but there were others duties as well like cleaning the sinks and toilets. - and stare at the boys with his hands in his pockets, ingratiating himself while watching the boys in the showers.
+That could take an hour or so but there were others duties as well like cleaning the sinks and toilets. - the night-watchman at Rossie Farm was a pervert.
+He would stand and stare at the boys with his hands in his pockets, ingratiating himself while watching the boys in the showers.
 There were no curtains, no privacy, nothing like that.
 He did that most nights as we had showers every day.
-He was the only remember there ever being. - 136.
-I do know that a couple of years before I was at Rossie one of the boys tried to escape and they clubbed GOE with a pipe and stole his car.
+He was the only night-watchman I remember there ever being. - 136.
+I do know that a couple of years before I was at Rossie one of the boys tried to escape and they clubbed with a pipe and stole his car.
 He had a lot of grudges towards the boys to say the least.
 He would rub up against boys as well, he did that to me and I saw him doing it to a lot of other boys.
 He was known for that kind of thing.
-There were rumours going around Rossie that boys would be taken from their rooms at night to go and see GOE but I didn't see that and I don't remember seeing any boys missing from their beds at night.
+There were rumours going around Rossie that boys would be taken from their rooms at night to go and see QEE but I didn't see that and I don't remember seeing any boys missing from their beds at night.